-Adult heartworms are found in the heart and adjacent large blood vessels of infected dogs.
+Adult heartworms are found in the heart, pulmonary artery, and adjacent large blood vessels of infected dogs.
 Rarely, worms may be found in other parts of the circulatory system.
-The female worm is 6 - 14" long (15 - 36cm) and 1/8" wide (5mm).
-The male is about half the size of the female.
+Female adult heartworms are 6 - 14" long (15 - 36 cm) and 1/8" wide (3 mm).
+Males are about half the size of females.
 One dog may have as many as 300 worms present when diagnosed.

-Adult heartworms may live up to five years and, during this time, the female produces millions of offspring called microfilaria.
+Adult heartworms may live up to five years.
+During this time, females produce millions of offspring called microfilaria.
 These microfilariae live mainly in the small vessels of the bloodstream.

 What is the life cycle of the heartworm?

 The life cycle of the heartworm is complicated; the parasite requires the mosquito as an intermediate host before it can complete its life cycle in the dog.
+The mosquito is integral in the life cycle of heartworm.
 As many as 30 species of mosquitoes can transmit heartworms.

 The life cycle begins when a female mosquito bites an infected dog and ingests the microfilariae during a blood meal.
-The microfilariae develop further for 10 - 30 days in the mosquito's gut and then enter its mouthparts.
+The microfilariae develop further for 10 to 30 days in the mosquito's gut and then enter its mouthparts.
 At this stage, they are infective larvae and can complete their maturation when they enter a dog.
 The infective larvae enter the dog's body when the mosquito bites the dog.
-They migrate into the bloodstream and move to the heart and adjacent blood vessels, maturing to adults, mating and reproducing microfilariae within 6 - 7 months.

 Where is heartworm disease found?